Dongducheon Rock Festival: Line-ups

 The 12th edition of the festival was held at the Soyosan Tourist Resort in Donducheon from August 14-15, 2010.
-The line-up included Killer Cuts, Morning of July, Geonadeul Locust, Yi Chihyeon and Friends, Yi Hyeonseok Band, Kim Mokkyung Band, Baekdusan Band, Love and Peace, Jongseo Kim and Spring Summer Autumn and Winter (SSAW) for the first day, and Vanilla City, Crow, Crying Nut, Transfiction, Diablo, Kim Soochul Bank, Balckhole, Pia, NEXT and YB for the second day.
+The line-up included Killer Cuts, Morning of July, Geonadeul Locust, Yi Chihyeon and Friends, Yi Hyeonseok Band, Kim Mokkyung Band, Baekdusan Band, Love and Peace, Jongseo Kim, and Spring Summer Autumn and Winter (SSAW) for the first day, and Vanilla City, Crow, Crying Nut, Transfiction, Diablo, Kim Soochul Bank, Blackhole, Pia, NEXT, and YB for the second day.